wilsonstls/KWrealtors/README.md

 (A = agent / C = clerical / M = manager).
 At this screen the employee
 can perform various job functions.

+Agent's in their portal can perform:

+    property listing lookups.

+    map retrieval by street address of a listing

+    Add a new listing / Delete a listing / Update an existing listing

+Clerical's in their portal can perform:

+    Add a new employee / Move an employee to inactive / Update employee info.

+Manager's in their portal can perform:

+  List all active employees

+  List all available properties for sale

+  List properties by agent

+  List property by price from highest to lowest.

 Sample of ID & passw per job type:
 A - 11115  ABC
 C - 11120  ABC